OnyX Mac disk utility tool

 Is OnyX safe?

 A disk manager can make a lot of changes to the deep structure of your Mac.
 It’s always a good idea to do your research and make sure that you trust the one you’re using.
-Look for an app with a long history of updates and a developer that’s been around for a while—that way, your computer is more likely to be in safe hands.
+Look for an app with a long history of updates and a developer that’s been around for a while — that way, your computer is more likely to be in safe hands.
 OnyX was first released on Mac OS Jaguar in 2002, so it’s had some time to work out any kinks.

 Another way to ensure that you won’t harm your computer is to use the version of OnyX that matches your current operating system.
 If you haven’t upgraded to the latest macOS version yet, Titanium software (OnyX’s developer) has every past version of the app available for download on their website.
+It comes in handy for those users who love older macOS versions; however, according to the developers, older versions of the app are no longer supported.
+It means that some security or operation issues may emerge eventually.

 In inexperienced hands, a powerful tool like OnyX can do a lot of accidental damage.
 Unlike other disk analyzers, which often make suggestions or mark certain files as off-limits for deletion, OnyX’s commitment to control means that a casual user might end up deleting something important or changing settings to the point that their Mac becomes unusable.
 It’s important that if you plan on using a technically sophisticated tool like OnyX, you have the technical skills to use it safely.

-OnyX Review: The verdict
+OnyX review: the verdict